mcoirad/the-grunfeld/_executives/John Hammond_['MIL'].md

   <li>Drafted Jabari Parker with 2th pick but was worth 21th pick.</li>

-  <li>Drafted Joe Alexander with 8th pick but was worth 41th pick.</li>
+  <li>Drafted Joe Alexander with 8th pick but was worth 50th pick.</li>

-  <li>Drafted Thon Maker with 10th pick but was worth 30th pick.</li>
+  <li>Drafted Luc Mbah a Moute with 37th pick but was worth 22th pick.</li>

   </ul>'
-draft_description: John Hammond ranks in the 41th percentile for drafting among executives in our database.
-Hammond's draft picks average out to be worth the equivalent of 2 spots lower than they were picked due to their terrible drafting.
+draft_description: John Hammond ranks in the 42th percentile for drafting among executives in our database.
+Hammond's draft picks average out to be worth the equivalent of 5 spots lower than they were picked due to their terrible drafting.
 draft_num_players: 16
-draft_overall_percentile_vorp: 65
+draft_overall_percentile_vorp: 66
-draft_rating_bpm: -3
+draft_rating_bpm: -9
 draft_rating_grade_bpm: C-
 draft_rating_grade_vorp: C-
-draft_rating_percentile_bpm: 42
+draft_rating_percentile_bpm: 47
-draft_rating_percentile_vorp: 41
+draft_rating_percentile_vorp: 42
-draft_rating_vorp: -2
+draft_rating_vorp: -5
 draft_total_bpm: 150313
 draft_total_grade_bpm: A
 draft_total_grade_vorp: A